ishaqBBC/blog/blog/content/blog/2023-05-16-aws-92-amazon-s3-replication-notes.md

 However:

 - **Replication of delete markers is optional.**
 - **Permanent deletions**, where a specific version ID is targeted and deleted, **are _not_ replicated**.
-This limitation is by design—to prevent accidental or malicious deletions from propagating across your storage infrastructure.
+This limitation is by design  to prevent accidental or malicious deletions from propagating across your storage infrastructure.

 ## No Replication Chaining